takenet/deckard/README.md

 - An application inserts a message to be queued and its configuration (TTL, metadata, payload, priority score, etc).
     - The message will be prioritized with a default timestamp-based algorithm if the provided score is 0 (the default value).
 - A worker application pull messages from Deckard at regular intervals and performs any processing.
     - The worker can also send a score filter (max score and min score) in the pull request.
-This enables theoughput controlling with score algorithms and many other features.
+This enables throughput controlling with score algorithms and many other features.
     - When it finishes processing a message, the application must notify with the processing result.
     - When notifying, the application may also provide a lock time, to lock the message for a certain duration of time before being requeued and delivered again.
 Locking mechanism have a 1-second precision.
     - It is also possible to notify a message without lock but changing its priority score to be delivered again.